harpcio/zf2-demo/README.md

         - "/tw" (not available) will be redirected to "de" if your local browser language is "de"

-With the new feature, now we have possibility to have default language, ie. "en", and all urls without LANG parameter, ie.: "/auth/login", "/library/books"
+With the new feature, now we have possibility to have default language, ie. "en", and all urls without that LANG parameter, ie.: "/auth/login", "/library/books"

 Installation